 Equality and diversity monitoring information

-NIHR is committed to promoting equality, diversity and inclusion in research and asks applicants to provide equality and diversity monitoring information (age, sex, ethnicity and race, and disability).
+NIHR is committed to promoting equality, diversity and inclusion in research and asks applicants to provide equality and diversity monitoring information.
 By answering these equality and diversity monitoring information questions, you will help us to better understand the different groups of people that apply to us for funding and their experiences of the funding process – particularly the groups protected by UK equality legislation.
 Although it is mandatory to answer these questions, it is possible to select “prefer not to say” as a response.
 However, the more information you provide, the more effective our monitoring will be.
 This information will not be used to make decisions about funding.

 The research team table will update automatically as Joint Lead Applicants and Co-Applicants are added.
 Use the update button to enter the following information: